E-Paine/tkinter-docs/source/widgets/canvas.rst

     .. method:: find_withtag(tagOrId)

         Returns every item specified by *tagOrId*.
 The items are returned in stacking order, with the lowest item first.
+If an id is given, the a tuple of just that id will be returned and therefore most uses of this method will provide a tag instead.

     .. method:: focus(*args)